ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 At UCLA, students living in the residential dorms use a unit of currency called swipes, loaded onto their student IDs, to get access to dining halls and quick service restaurants.

-There are two fundamentally different meal plan styles that students are able to choose between, standard and premier.
+There are two fundamentally different meal plan styles that students are able to choose from, standard and premier.

 Standard meal plans allocate a set number of swipes at the start of each week (11, 14, or 19), and allow the student to swipe at most one time per meal period (Breakfast, Lunch, Dinner, Late Night).
 All unused swipes at the end of the week are lost and the student will be allocated another set of swipes at the start of the following week.

 In contrast, premier meal plan holders pay a cash premium which gives them increased flexibility in using their swipes.
 For example, a student who has meal plan 14P (P for premier) is allocated 154 swipes (14 swipes per week for the 11 weeks of the quarter) all at the start of the quarter, with no restriction on when or how many swipes s/he can use per dining period.
-One reason students often elect to purchase this premier plans is to allow for visiting family or friends to enter dining facilities with them.
+One reason students often elect to purchase this premier plan is to allow for guests to enter dining facilities with them.

 ## The Problem